zebrunner/community-edition/README.md

 QPS Infrastructure
 ==================

 QPS-Infra is dockerized QA infrastructure solution for Test Automation.
-Is is integrated by default with [carina-core](http://www.carina-core.io) open source solution and use jenkins as CI Tool.
+It is integrated by default with [carina-core](http://www.carina-core.io) open source solution and use jenkins as CI Tool.

 * QPS-Infra is built on the top of popular docker solutions, it includes Postgres database, [Zafira Reporting Tool](http://www.carina-core.io), Jenkins Master/Slaves Nodes, Selenium Hub, SonarQube, Rabbitmq etc.